-- a) The LEA has analyzed multiple sources of data which may include, but is not limited to student and staff profiles; student achievement data; curriculum analysis data, state and local assessment data; instructional practices inventories; focus walks; school culture surveys; student, family and community surveys and demographic information; professional growth and development inventories and evaluations; leadership evaluations; organizational charts and job descriptions; previous budgets and resource allocations; and results of previous annual plan reviews and updates; and provide in its application a detailed summary of this analysis. - b) The LEA identified, based on the results of the data analysis and needs assessment, an intervention model for each Priority School the district elects to serve and demonstrate in the application with a narrative describing the correlation between the results of the data analysis, needs assessment report, and chosen model. - c) The LEA consulted with relevant stakeholders regarding the LEA's application and implementation of school improvement models in its Priority Schools. - NOTE A level III must be met in all areas before approval is granted.
+- a) The LEA has analyzed multiple sources of data which may include, but is not limited to student and staff profiles; student achievement data; curriculum analysis data, state and local assessment data; instructional practices inventories; focus walks; school culture surveys; student, family and community surveys and demographic information; professional growth and development inventories and evaluations; leadership evaluations; organizational charts and job descriptions; previous budgets and resource allocations; and results of previous annual plan reviews and updates; and provide in its application a detailed summary of this analysis. - b) The LEA identified, based on the results of the data analysis and needs assessment, an intervention model for each Priority School the district elects to serve and demonstrate in the application with a narrative describing the correlation between the results of the data analysis, needs assessment report, and chosen model. - c) The LEA consulted with relevant stakeholders regarding the LEA's application and implementation of school improvement models in its Priority Schools. \NOTE\ A level III must be met in all areas before approval is granted.

-Level I Level II Level III No data sources were • Few data sources (1-3) Multiple data sources used in the analysis or were used and (4 or more) were used summary of analysis is summarized into a and have been nonexistent. • The identified model is not supported by the limited analysis.
-The identified model is partially supported by the data analysis and summarized into a meaningful analysis.
-The identified model data analysis and needs assessment. needs assessment. is fully supported by the data analysis and needs assessment.
+Level I Level II Level III ☐ No data sources were used in the analysis or summary of analysis is ☐ Few data sources (1-3) were used and summarized into a ☐ Multiple data sources (4 or more) were used and have been noi nexistent. limited analysis. summarized into a □ Th e identified model The identified model is meaningful analysis. is 1 not supported by partially supported by The identified model the data analysis and the data analysis and is fully supported by nee eds assessment. needs assessment. the data analysis and needs assessment.